Sorry, you need to enable JavaScript to visit this website.

 Political contributions vs. charitable donations

-All of this catches some people by surprise because contributions of cash and property are tax deductible if you meet certain criteria and itemize deductions on your tax return.
+All of this can catch some people by surprise because contributions of cash and property can be tax deductible if you meet certain criteria and itemize deductions on your tax return.
 Charitable donations are tax deductible under certain conditions, so why aren’t political contributions?

 Tax-exempt charitable organizations — also known as 501(c)(3) organizations — are specifically prohibited from attempting to influence legislation or participating in political campaigns.